ABSTRACT OF PROJECT

 Background and Significance of Project

 The goal of the ADHA Hyposalivation with Xerostomia Screening Tool Project is to develop a validated screening tool for use in dental practices as an aid to provide greater awareness and accuracy in the screening, assessment, and management of hyposalivation with xerostomia.
 1 Funded initially for its creation by an Unrestricted Educational Grant provided by GSK, the tool utilizes ADHA Standards for Clinical Dental Hygiene Practice regarding the assessment, etiology, and management of conditions related to hyposalivation with xerostomia.
 The tool was presented to the ADHA members via an article in their Access magazine (see Document), which contains further background and specific aims of the screening tool as well as how to use the tool in an office setting.
 2 Seminars related to the use of the tool were also offered and given to ADHA members.
 An Internet video (YouTube) was also created to inform ADHA membership and then updated.
-The tool and the related Project was also presented to members at an ADHA Annual Session at a CLL Poster Session as noted in the Journal of Dental Hygiene (page 381).
+The tool and the related Project was also presented to members at an ADHA Annual Session at a CLL Poster Session as noted in the Journal of Dental Hygiene (page 381) as well as at the International Association of Dental Research, Seattle, WA (2013).

 Preliminary Review of Screening Tool

-At this time, the tool has been reviewed by a dental hygienist that works in high-risk practice for hyposalivation (head and neck cancer patients), Linda Choquette, RDH, MSHS, CCRP, who is a Clinical Research Associate at the Multidisciplinary Head and Neck Cancer/Oral Oncology Program, University of Connecticut Health Center, Farmington, CT.
+At this time, the tool has been reviewed by a dental hygienist working in a high-risk practice for hyposalivation (head and neck cancer patients), Linda Choquette, RDH, MSHS, CCRP.
 She felt after trying it on high-risk patients that it met her needs to importantly discern between moderate and high-risk patients and could be accomplished in under 3 minutes with familiarity without use of the computer for tallying; however, she feels it could be much faster using a computerized tool.

 The tool has also been reviewed by one noted expert in the field, Philip C. Fox, DDS, FDS, RCSEd, who is the author of the ADHA continuing education course on xerostomia.
 3 He was a visiting scientist at the Department of Oral Medicine, Carolinas Medical Center, Charlotte, NC, and is an independent biomedical consultant focusing primarily in the area of clinical trial design and analysis.
 He is also a diplomate of the American Board of Oral Medicine, as well as establishing the first Sjögren’s Syndrome Clinic, with the Molecular Physiology and Therapeutics Branch, NIDCR, Bethesda, MD.
 Dr. Fox felt overall that it met the needs of the dental community but its validation would serve to confirm this.